Toolsets — Airflow Hooks as AI Agent Tools

 SQLToolset: read-only by default

-allow_writes=False (default) validates every SQL query through validate_sql() and rejects INSERT, UPDATE, DELETE, DROP, etc.
+allow_writes=False (default) validates every SQL query through validate_sql(): SELECT-family and read-only metadata (DESCRIBE/SHOW) statements pass; INSERT, UPDATE, DELETE, DROP, and writes hidden behind EXPLAIN are rejected.

 Does not prevent the agent from reading sensitive data that the database user has SELECT access to.